The Essential Elements of Neural Networks Explained

 The Backpropagation Algorithm Explained

 The backpropagation algorithm trains neural networks by reducing the error between predictions and actual outputs.
 It does this by moving the error backwards through the network, adjusting weights and biases at each layer.
+This process involves calculating the gradient of the loss function with respect to each weight by applying the chain rule, which allows the algorithm to efficiently update weights in the direction that minimizes the error.
+Backpropagation is essential for deep learning, as it enables the training of networks with many layers, allowing them to learn complex patterns in data.

 Optimization Techniques for Neural Networks